Health Privacy Principles (HPPs) for agencies

 Read the document below or download it here Fact sheet - Health Privacy Principles (HPPs) for agencies, updated April 2023

-The 15 Health Privacy Principles (HPPs) are the key to the Health Records and Information Privacy Act 2002 (HRIP Act).
+The 15 Health Privacy Principles are the key to the Health Records and Information Privacy Act 2002 (HRIP Act)

-Ensure health information is relevant, accurate, up-to-date and not excessive, and that the collection does not unreasonably intrude into the personal affairs of the person to whom the information relates to.
+Ensure health information is relevant, accurate, up to date, complete and not excessive, and that the collection does not unreasonably intrude into the personal affairs of the person to whom the information relates to.

 If you collect health information about a person from a third party you must still take reasonable steps to notify the person that this has occurred.

 Ensure the health information is stored securely, not kept any longer than necessary, and disposed of appropriately.Security safeguards should be in place, so that health information is protected againstloss, unauthorised access, use, modification,disclosure or any other misuse.

 (Note: private sector organisations should also refer to section 25 of the HRIP Act for further provisions relating to retention.)